zyqzxn/YuqiangZhangLab.github.io/README.md

-# Atmospheric Chemistry Modeling & Remote Sensing Group Website
+# Climate Health and Air quality for Next GEneration (CHANGE) Group Website

-This is the website of our academic research group at SUSTech.
+This is the website of our academic research group at Shandong University.
 The website is made with the template from http://www.allanlab.org, and powered by Jekyll.
 Please feel free to clone the repository and customize it to make your own research website.

-Copyright (2019-present) Atmospheric Chemistry Modeling & Remote Sensing Group @ SUSTech.
+Copyright (2019-present) Climate Health and Air quality for Next GEneration (CHANGE) Group @ SDU.
 Code released under the MIT License.